 Let’s look at some common traps available:

-You can create custom traps if your organization needs more from SNMP traps.
+Vendors may define enterprise-specific traps in their MIBs.
+In some cases, organizations can define custom enterprise OIDs if they develop their own SNMP-enabled applications.
 To do this, you would download the proprietary MIB files from your vendors (or create a custom one if you have more specific needs).
 You can then upload your custom MIB file to your monitoring solution so it can translate the data.

-Through this, you can define custom traps to look for events such as CPU utilization and memory usage.
+Devices can be configured to send traps when thresholds are exceeded, such as high CPU utilization or memory usage.
 You can also define custom alerting behavior based on specific conditions using LogSources and Pipelines to get notified about the alerts that matter most—as well as define custom “stateful” behaviors to remove alerts that aren’t relevant anymore.
 Example: “alert on Link Down, but close the alert if/when you get a Link Up for the same interface.”

-The good thing about collecting this information using traps (as opposed to polling) is that it’s less resource-intensive on networks, as businesses only get the alerts they’re looking for instead of constantly polling devices—something especially important in large environments.
+The good thing about collecting this information using traps (as opposed to polling) is that it’s less resource-intensive on networks, as businesses receive event-driven notifications instead of continuously polling devices—something especially important in large environments.

 It also offers alerts when they matter the most—when a device problem occurs.
 This helps teams find issues immediately instead of only learning about problems when a device is polled.